ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-The plugin logs a warning at startup when it spots this overlap.
+The plugin logs a warning at startup when it detects an overlap between the API audience and the OAuth client ID.

-## What's next {id="next"}

-* [](server-oidc.md) covers discovery, token validation settings, and testing.
+> To learn about discovery, token validation settings, and testing, see [](server-oidc.md).
+>
-* [](server-oidc-browser-login.md) covers browser sign-in with the same provider.
+> For browser sign-in with the same provider, see [](server-oidc-browser-login.md).
+>
+{style="tip"}